 - Whether and how CAPIF can support revocation of authorization by the resource owner

-- Whether and how CAPIF can reduce authorization inquiries for a nested API invocation
+- Whether and how CAPIF can support security procedures with the aim to reduce authorization inquiries for a nested API invocation

+The study is not exclusively tailored to CAPIF, but should align with widely deployed authorization frameworks.

 2. Identify potential security requirements for APIs used in SNAAPP and define potential solutions to fulfil these requirements.

+This objective includes UE-originated API invocation.

 5 Expected Output and Time scale